0x644BE25/Syrah/Syrah_tutorial.md

 ```
 We'll need a genome reference to align to, so we will make a directory for our reference genome, move into it, download the FASTA and GTF files, and build our STAR index.
 Use your terminal to execute the following commands:

-(These downloads are big and building the STAR index takes a while, so this is a great time to go get coffee.
-If you know you've got more cores available, you could bump up the `STAR` option `--runThreadN` accordingly.
-If you do increase the threads and the process hangs for >1 hr, go back to 1 thread.)
+(These downloads are big and building the STAR index takes a while and can be resource intensive.
+It's best not to do much else with your computer while STAR runs, so this is a great time to go get coffee.
+If you know you've got more cores available, you could bump up the `STAR` option `--runThreadN`, but if you do increase the threads and the process hangs for >1 hr, go back to 1 thread.)

 ```
 mkdir GRCm39_mouse_genome